Kofiastro/Shopping--List/README.md

 # Shopping--List
-A hopping list project using Es6 Javascript
+A shopping list project using Es6 Javascript